-This topic contains 2 replies, has 1 voice, and was last updated by Catherine 1 month, 1 week ago.
+- This topic has 2 replies, 1 voice, and was last updated 1 year, 1 month ago by Catherine.

 I am a newbie to resin jewelry, having yet to purchase any materials.
 I have seen beautiful clear pendants with black silhouettes floating in them.
 I wish to make such things.
 I am assuming that some sort of thin plastic was printed or stamped and placed on a layer of resin and later covered with another layer.
 Probably done within a mold?
 Am I on the right track?

 A second question.
 What is the best method for sealing photo images printed from an inkjet printer to be covered with resin?